-On October 9, 1942 assigned to the 5th Air Force, 374th Troop Carrier Group, 6th Troop Carrier Squadron.
-Nicknamed "Dumbo" likely after the Walt Disney cartoon character.
+On October 9, 1942 assigned to the 5th Air Force, 63rd Troop Carrier Group (63rd TCG), 6th Troop Carrier Squadron (6th TCS).
+Nicknamed "Dumbo" after the Walt Disney cartoon character.
 No known nose art.
-Assigned nose number 54 (Buzz number 54) and Australian call sign VH-CFE.
+Buzz Number / Nose Number 54.
+Australian call sign VH-CFE.

-On November 5, 1942 took off from 5-Mile Drome (Wards Drome) near Port Moresby at 10:50am piloted by 2nd Lt Earl B. Lattier mission was to drop supplies to US Army 32nd Infantry Division, 126th Infantry Regiment crossing the Owen Stanley Mountains along the Kapa Kapa Trail near Bofu.
+On November 5, 1942 took off from 5-Mile Drome (Ward) near Port Moresby at 10:50am piloted by 2nd Lt Earl B. Lattier mission was to drop supplies to U.S. Army 32nd Infantry Division, 126th Infantry Regiment crossing the Owen Stanley Mountains along the Kapa Kapa Trail near Bofu.
 The formation also included C-47 41-18498 (VH-CFB) and C-47 "The Broadway Limited" 41-38615.

-On April 1, 1944 took off from Dobodura piloted by 1st Lt.
-Henry C. Ellis on a flight with six others including three from the 310th Fighter Squadron as passengers.
+On April 1, 1944 took off from Dobodura Airfield piloted by 1st Lt.
+Henry C. Ellis on a flight with six other C-47s.
+Aboard were three passengers from the 310th Fighter Squadron as passengers.
 Also aboard was cargo including a jeep and vehicle parts.
 After take off, this C-47 crashed roughly five miles off Dobodura Airfield No. 7 (Girua Airfield) near and Popondetta.